Choosing a Linux Distro: Mobile Edition

 Cons

-• Limited to no support for Android apps, which may be a deal-breaker for many
+• Limited to no support for Android apps

-• Hardware functionality (e.g., calls, SMS, camera) can be incomplete depending on the device
+• Hardware functionality can be incomplete depending on the device

 • Requires a higher technical aptitude and a willingness to tinker